 Galle and Ambalangoda are popular for antique purchases while Negombo is known for its gem stones.
 While driving around Sri Lanka, you will find shops that cater to the sale of special items such as handicrafts, straw hats, authentic Lankan spices and items made of ceramic, wood, clay and cane.
 Fabrics such as cotton, batik, fine lace and silks are also popular in busy cities like Colombo and Kandy.

 Sri Lanka is the perfect location for tourists looking for a holiday full of fun and adventure while at the same time being laid back and relaxed for spending quality time with their loved ones.
-Tourists from UK, USA, Canada, Australia, Dubai, Singapore, China and many other countries would love spending a week or two exploring the beautiful places and enjoying Holidays in Sri Lanka.
+Tourists from UAE, UK, USA, Canada, Australia, Dubai, China and many other countries would love spending a week or two exploring the beautiful places in Sri Lanka.
 Our team of expert travel consultants can help build a suitable itinerary for visitors based on their interests and budgetary needs.